bhaskarblur/Sync-RealtimeContentCollaboration/README.md

 # Sync-RealtimeContentWriting
-Sync is a realtime content collaboration app with other people developed in Kotlin with Firebase realtime database, offers undo-redo changes and Chat GPT AI Content generation
+Sync is a realtime content collaboration app with multiple people developed in Kotlin with Firebase realtime database, offers undo-redo changes and realtime collaborative AI Content generation.

 ### Screenshots